MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 <!-- ***********************************************-->
 ## Device security

-### Settings catalog support for Microsoft Defender for Endpoint on macOS<!-- 5520115 IDReady  -->
+### Settings catalog support for Microsoft Defender for Endpoint on macOS<!-- 5520115   -->

 You'll soon be able to use the [settings catalog](../configuration/settings-catalog.md) to configure Microsoft Defender for Endpoint on macOS. (**Devices** > **Configuration profiles** > **Create profile** > **macOS** > **Settings catalog**).